philipshih/philipshih.github.io/index.md

 ---

 # About Me

-There is no specific format here.
-You can fill out the form you want.
-For example, you might want to write a brief introduction about your self, experience, interests, publications, and other information.
-I wrote "about me", "career", and "interests" on this page as an example.
+I'm Philip, a first-year medical student.
+This website is a work in progress - check back for more later.

 <br/>

-# Career
+# Research Experience

-* Second Company (2012/01 ~ )
-  * Web Application Firewall
-    * Developed TCP network acceleration module.
-    * Developde Application User Interface.
-* First Company (2011/01 ~ 2011/12)
-  * VPN Development Company
-  * Team Leader of VPN Development Div.
+Researcher, Morrison Lab @ UCSF
+2023 — Present

+Researcher, Klinman Lab @ UC Berkeley
+2017 — 19

+Researcher, ULab @ UC Berkeley
+2016 — 17

 <br/>

 # Interests
-I am interested in technology trends.
+I am broadly interested in exploring applications of statistics to medicine and public health.
-I'm not afraid to learn languages, but I enjoy using Python.
+I'm not afraid to learn languages, but I prefer using Python.
-I like to automate and reduce annoying things.
+I like to automate things and minimize hassle.